 PhD students and other postgraduate researchers are welcome to attend any of the training mentioned in this guide.
 We welcome PhD students and researchers from any university in the UK and overseas, not just those attached to the University of London.
 In addition to the training listed elsewhere in this guide, we offer training specifically for PhD students.

-IALS offers a popular Introduction to Legal Research Methods to assist MPhil and PhD students in law registered at universities across the UK.
-This course provides the chance to explore a range of research methodologies that may be relevant to MPhil or PhD research in law and legally related fields.
-The next course will take place in January 2018.
-For further details and to book a place please visit: http://ials.sas.ac.uk/study/research-training/introduction-legal-methods-course-mphil-and-phd-students.
+Each year IALS offers the popular Introduction to Legal Research Methods course.
+This course is aimed at MPhil and PhD students in law registered at universities across the UK.
+The course provides the chance to explore a range of research methodologies that may be relevant postgraduate researchers in law and legally related fields.

 This course usually takes place over two weeks in January.
 Dates and the fee for attending will be advertised on the Events page of the main IALS website.